PayMe App Homepage Redesign

 Final Design

-2. Introduced a scalable 'Quick Actions' section, making frequently used features just one tap away
+Introduced a 'Quick Actions' section at the top, placing frequently used features one tap away.

-3. Enabled a one-tap payment option via the enhanced 'Pay businesses' button at the bottom navigation
+Enabled one-tap payments via the enhanced 'Pay businesses' button in the bottom navigation.

-4. Designed new vouchers components with a "Grab now" call-to-action button
+Designed new vouchers components with a "Grab now" call-to-action button.

 App Store Updates